 The rule with making any holiday-themed wedding successful and tasteful is making sure you aren't going overboard in any capacity.
 Having a 12-foot-tall Christmas tree decked to the nines with hundreds of ornaments and lights, with fake snow on every table and mini stockings as favors, for instance, wouldn't be an example of keeping it simple.
 Instead, just hint at Christmas.
 We love a pine garland running down long tables so you get that familiar holiday smell, plus mismatched vintage tapers in brass.
 (Nothing is more Christmas than lots of flickering, cozy candlelight!)

 ...and small-ish.
-We love this tree Emily Henderson decorated, for instance, with its pretty color scheme; we totally get on board for a tastefully blush or white fake tree as long as it's dressed down (a.k.a. not overloaded with ornaments…maybe just twinkle lights).
+We can totally get on board for a tasteful blush or white tree as long as it's dressed down (a.k.a. not overloaded with ornaments…maybe just twinkle lights and minimal ornaments).
 The other option, if you're not too into a mod/colorful tree, is to go ultra classic with a real tree and minimal decor (no weird bows and ribbons, please).
 Make sure you pick a smaller sized tree, nothing too overwhelming, and if you do decorate with more than lights, keep your color scheme tight and your ornaments cohesive!

 Here's an idea for favors that your guests will actually love and want to keep: Have a calligrapher write all of your guests' names on pretty glass ornaments (we love these vintage-inspired ones from Anthropologie) and have them double as escort cards!
-We bet there are a million ways to display them for your guests to grab on the way to their seats.
+There are a million ways to creatively display them for your guests to grab on the way to their seats.

 There's nothing we love more than an overabundance of twinkle lights—especially when they're hung like this.
 It's pure magic with not too much time or money spent for such a big impact.
 It totally feels Christmas—and super romantic and dreamy to boot.

 It may seem natural to have some red and green details in a Christmas wedding, or even lots of white with metallics, but we're here to help you get out of your color comfort zone and do something chicer and more unexpected.
-We love how Erin from Apartment 34 dressed this table with deep plums, burgundies, and deep blue—not the first palette that comes to mind when you think of Christmas, but it works.
-Notice the pretty matte ornaments on the plates and casually strewn on the table for an extra bit of holiday-ness.
+We love this palette of grays and blacks in matte textures; throw in some deep berry accents and voila!—not the first palette that comes to mind when you think of Christmas, but it works.
+Add some vintage champagne coupes and ornaments on the plates for an extra bit of holiday-ness.